-Lady Bird Lake - 2011 Survey Report
+Lady Bird Lake - 2015 Survey Report

-Inland Fisheries Division
+Inland Fisheries Division – San Marcos/Austin District

 Lady Bird Reservoir is a stable-level, 469-acre impoundment of the Colorado River located in the city of Austin, Travis County, Texas.
 Prior to 2007 the reservoir was named Town Lake.
-The reservoir runs through the mid-section of the city and was constructed in 1960 for purposes of flood control, municipal and industrial water supply and recreation.
+The reservoir runs through the mid-section of the city and was constructed in 1960 for purposes of flood control, municipal and industrial water supply, and recreation.
 The reservoir is owned and operated by the City of Austin.
 The reservoir lies within the Edwards Plateau ecological area and has shoreline length of 18.3 miles and a drainage area of approximately 38,240 square miles.
 Some of the adjacent land has been developed into city parks.
 Other shoreline areas have been developed by private businesses.

-Important sportfish included largemouth bass, channel catfish, and common carp.
-Largemouth bass were managed under a 14-inch minimum length limit until September 1, 2000 when a 14- to 21-inch slot length limit was initiated.
+Important sportfish included Largemouth Bass and Common Carp.
+Largemouth Bass were managed under a 14-inch minimum length limit until September 1, 2000, when a 14- to 21-inch slot length limit was initiated.
 Prior to this more restrictive length limit, harvest may have been limited due to an imposed fish consumption advisory.
-The Florida sub-species of largemouth bass was stocked in 1998 to improve Largemouth Bass growth potential.
+Florida Largemouth Bass were initially stocked in 1998 to improve Largemouth Bass growth potential.

-- Aquatic vegetation surveys should continue to be conducted annually to monitor for the potential establishment of hydrilla, and for changes to the aquatic vegetation community that could be attributed to the emigration of grass carp from upstream Austin Reservoir.
+- Aquatic vegetation surveys should be conducted annually to monitor for the potential establishment of the non-native species hydrilla, and for changes to the aquatic vegetation community that could be attributed to the emigration of Grass Carp from upstream Austin Reservoir.

 - Continue collection of information on Grass Carp and Common Carp populations in collaboration with the Carp Anglers Group.